zarda/portfolio-service/README.md

 - Data is not synced across devices
 - Clearing browser data will reset to default portfolio

-> **Note**: Phase 3 will add Supabase backend for cloud persistence and multi-tenancy.
+> **Note**: Phase 4 will add Next.js + RSC migration and Supabase backend for cloud persistence and multi-tenancy.

 ## Theme System